ngallo/bddoc/README.md

 ######Use BDDocGenerator to generate the HTML documentation
 The utility BDDocGenerator.exe generates the HTML documentation by parsing the bddoc files in the directory passed in input.

-Usage of the 'BDDocGenerator.exe' is as follows:
+Usage of the `BDDocGenerator.exe` is as follows:

 ```text
 -inputdir               Directory which contains bddoc files
 -outputdir              Directory which is used to save the HTML documentation

 Options:
 -projectname:           Name of the project, which will be presented on the top of each HTML file
 ```